-2.7 Relationships/Contact with Service Users outside of work:
+2.7 Relationships/Contact with Children and young people Outside of Work:

-- (a) Staff must not allow service users to visit their homes - (b) Staff must not encourage service users to develop relationships with their (the staff member's) friends or family members - (c) Staff must not give service users their personal addresses or phone numbers - (d) Service user social activities must be part of their overarching care plan and development programme.
-These should be agreed with site management and supported and facilitated by staff as part of their key task and accountabilities and employment contract - (e) Out of hours social contact should be kept to a minimum.
-Staff who 'bump into' service users out of hours should be pleasant and civil, but should generally discourage prolonged social contact.
-Where this does occur, a note of the encounter should be made in the individual's support/care records and brought to the attention of the
+- (a) Colleagues must not allow children and young people to visit their homes. - (b) Colleagues must not encourage children and young people to develop relationships with their (the staff member's) friends or family members.

-- relevant line manager - (f) Staff should never arrange out of hours contact with someone who uses our services. - (g) Staff must not use social media or social networking sites, such as Facebook or Instagram, to be 'friends' with current service users (Refer to HR11 Use of Social Media by Employees).
-Where a service user or their family members were, before admission, existing social media 'friends' or 'followers' of a staff member the staff member should inform their manager and take great care, consideration and responsibility in respect of any posted material (Refer to HR11 Use of Social Media by Employees). - (h) Staff are advised to approach their manager if they feel concerned about any aspect of their relationship with a current or ex-service user.
-In the event that a current or exservice user initiates personal contact with a staff member he/she should make no response other than to politely refuse that contact and promptly inform and discuss this with their manager.
-Where a current or ex-service is seeking advice or support they should be signposted to the appropriate individual or agency, for example their GP, community mental health team or a particular department of the Priory Group.
+- (c) Colleagues must not give children and young people their personal addresses, phone numbers or social media profiles/accounts. - (d) The young persons social activities must be part of their overarching care plan and development programme.
+These should be agreed with site management and supported and facilitated by colleagues as part of their key task and accountabilities and employment contract. - (e) Out of hours social contact should be kept to a minimum.
+Colleagues who 'bump into' out of hours should be pleasant and civil, but should generally discourage prolonged social contact.
+Where this does occur, a note of the encounter should be made in the individual's support/care records and brought to the attention of DSL/ Headteacher / home manager the colleague should contact the service to ensure a note of the contact is recorded at the earliest opportunity. - (f) Colleagues should never arrange out of hours contact with someone who uses our services. - (g) Colleagues must not use social media or social networking sites, such as Facebook, Messenger, Snapchat, Twitter, Whatsapp or Instagram, to be 'friends' with current children and young people (Refer to AHR11 Use of Social Media by Colleagues).
+Where a young persons or their family members were, before admission, existing social media 'friends' or 'followers' of a staff member the staff member should inform their manager and take great care, consideration and responsibility in respect of any posted material (Refer to AHR11 Use of Social Media by Colleagues). - (h) Colleagues should not to discuss their own personal details or problems with a service user. - (i) Colleagues are advised to approach their head home teacher/home manager if they feel concerned about any aspect of their relationship with a someone who currently, or historically, uses our services.
+In the event that a young person initiates personal contact with a staff member, they should make no response other than to politely refuse that contact and promptly inform and discuss this with their manager.
+Where the young person is seeking advice or support they should be signposted to the appropriate individual or agency, for example their GP, Social services, community mental health team or a particular department of Aspris Children Services.